deadphill/agilepredict-octopus-rates-card/README.md

 Installation
 1) Enable packages in configuration.yaml
 If you already use packages, skip this step.
-Add this to your configuration.yaml file:
+Add this to your configuration.yaml:
-homeassistant:
+yamlhomeassistant:
   packages: !include_dir_merge_named packages/
 Then restart Home Assistant.
-2) Copy the package file into your HA config folder Download packages/agilepredict_octopus_card.yaml from this repo and copy it to your HA config folder as: config/packages/agilepredict_octopus_card.yaml
+2) Copy the package file into your HA config folder Download packages/agilepredict_octopus_card.yaml from this repo and copy it to: config/packages/agilepredict_octopus_card.yaml
 Then restart Home Assistant.
 3) Add the Lovelace card